Skip to Main Content

 This section provides a comprehensive list of key terms specifically relevant to international students studying in the UK.
 Hover over any term to see its definition.

-academic English cultural adaptation cultural context cultural identity global mindset Graduate visa schemes homesickness Immigration Health Surcharge intercultural competence pedagogical approach visa
+academic English assessment methods cultural adaptation cultural context cultural identity degree classifications global mindset Graduate visa schemes homesickness intercultural competence internship programmes pedagogical approach seminars visa work placements